12. Matplotlib Overview#

 Section exercise - Questions

 Matplotlib is the foundational plotting library in the Python ecosystem, originally developed by John D. Hunter to provide MATLAB-like plotting capabilities in Python.
-It offers a rich, programmatic interface for producing high-quality 2D graphics (and basic 3D plots via extension modules).
+It offers a rich, programmatic interface for producing quality 2D graphics.
 For a history and introduction of Matplotlib, see matplotlib.org ’s History section.

-Matplotlib sits at a low level in the visualization stack:
+Matplotlib sits at a low level in the Python visualization stack:

 Many higher-level libraries (for example, Pandas’ plotting methods and Seaborn) build on top of it.